 If could also cost you your life.

-When you need a Norristown plastic surgery attorney, you can count on The Weitz Firm to be by your side.
+When you need a Norristown plastic surgery attorney, you can count on The Weitz Firm, LLC to be by your side.

 There are more than 4,000 preventable mistakes that occur in surgeries each year, though studies show that those numbers are vastly underreported.